dogusAkaydin/donation-analytics/README.md

 ## Performance and Scalability
 Since my implementation does almost a constant-time (O(1)) work per each record, the overall run time per n records should scale linarly (O(n)).
-This plot demonstrates that my apprach does scale-up linearly up to reasonably large numbers of records.
+This plot demonstrates that my approach indeed scales up linearly.
 I generated this data by running my script for the first n = 1, 10, 100, 1k, 10k, 100k, 1M and 10M
 records grabbed from the `itcont.txt` file provided in FEC web site for the year 2016.
 My algorithm and implementation scales up nearly linearly to at least 10M records.
-Note that the complete year-2016 file, which is the largest one provided, has slighly more than 20M records, which can be processed in about 4 hours according to this scaling.
+Note that the complete year-2016 file, which is the largest one provided, has slighly more than 20M records, which can be processed in about 3:30 hours according to this scaling.

 ![Performance and Scalability](./scaleUp.png)

 [Back to Table of contents](README.md#table-of-contents)

+Since each record must be examined this scaling is as good as it gets for this problem.

 ## Extra Features